Office Of The Bursar

-- If you are participating in a study abroad program in the fall, you will receive your fall semester statement will be posted online in UR ePAY in mid-July.
+- If you are participating in a study abroad program in the fall, your fall semester statement will be posted online in UR ePAY in mid-July.

-- If you are participating in a study abroad program in the spring, you will receive your spring semester statement will be posted online in UR ePAY in mid-December.
-You will not receive a bill in November, unless you still have a balance from the fall semester.
+- If you are participating in a study abroad program in the spring, your spring semester statement will be posted online in UR ePAY in mid-December.
+You will not receive a bill in November unless you have a balance from the fall semester.

 - Students participating in a full-year program will be billed on a semester basis.

-- Your balance must be paid in full from the prior semester to register for a study abroad program.
-If you have a past due balance, you may settle your account with the Bursar's Office, 330 Meliora Hall, 275-3931.
+- Your balance must be paid in full from the prior semester in order to register for a study abroad program.
+If you have a past due balance you may settle your account with the Bursar's Office, 330 Meliora Hall, 585-275-3931.
 Your registration for a study abroad program is subject to cancellation if payment is not kept current or if you submit a check that is returned by the bank, unless acceptable arrangements are promptly made.

-- If you are participating in a non-UR sponsored program, the University of Rochester will bill you for the study abroad fee.
+- If you are participating in a non-UR program, UR will bill you for the study abroad fee.
 You will be billed directly for the program cost by the college or university that sponsors your program.
 In most cases, for non-UR programs, sponsoring institutions must pay your costs to the overseas program before you leave the U.S., so you will be expected to pay the balance of your program fee prior to going on the program.

 Before you leave:

 - Update your billing address with the Bursar's Office before departure, and again when you return, if the billing address should change.

 - Contact the Bursar's Office before you leave if you are receiving an outside scholarship or alternative loan that requires your endorsement.
 They will make arrangements with you to have the check(s) signed so that you will be credited with the funds.
 If someone other than you will be handling your financial affairs while you are abroad, please be sure to share this information with that individual.